ankane/ahoy/README.md

 end
 ```

-Or include it in Ahoy.
+Or include it in Ahoy:

 ```ruby
 Ahoy::BaseController.include Knock::Authenticable